The Healthy Ecosystems, Healthy People Initiative

 Through the EHN global action network, member organizations, institutions, and sites are working together to collaborate, secure funding, exchange knowledge, and promote education—activating pilot projects that demonstrate how to foster both healthy environments and healthy people concurrently.

-We’re currently seeking new partners and demonstration sites
+We’re currently seeking new partners and demonstration sites.

 - A site or network of sites where restoration, conservation, or greenspace management are being undertaken, in proximity to a human population or engaging people that may be affected by or benefit from these activities.